Contact process on a dynamical long range percolation: Introduction

 In Section \ref{GraphRepCPDLP} we will explicitly construct the CPDLP via a graphical representation and then show that under these assumptions the resulting process is in fact a well-defined Feller process (see Proposition \ref{propn:Feller}) with state space $\cP(V)\times \cP(\cE)$ and that $|\bfC_t|<\infty$ almost surely for all $t\geq 0$ if $|\bfC_0|<\infty$, even if the background is started in $\cE$ (see Proposition \ref{propn:finiteinfectedsets2}).

-We are interested in the behavior of the survival of the CPDLP as the parameters $\lambda,r,\gamma>0$ and $q\in(0,1)$ vary.
-Thus, we denote by
+We are interested in the survival behavior of the CPDLP as the parameter $\lambda$ varies, and later on also as $\gamma>0$ and $q\in(0,1)$ vary for percolation and speed kernels of the form (\ref{scaledkernels}).
+In the general setting, we denote by

-the \emph{survival probability} with those parameters and initial state $\bfC_0=C$ and $\bfB_0\sim \pi$. \begin{remark} Note that a CPDLP with rates $\lambda,r,\gamma,q$ has the same dynamics as a CPDLP with rates $\lambda/r,1,\gamma/r,q$ when time is speeded up by a factor of $r$.
-Therefore, we also have
+the \emph{survival probability} of a CPDLP with infection parameter $\lambda$ and initial state $\bfC_0=C$ and $\bfB_0\sim \pi$ (and all other parameters fixed).

-Thus, we may fix $r$ and may only consider the survival probability (and other behaviors of the system) as a function of the other variables.
-We will omit the rate $r$ in the notation from here on to avoid clutter and only mention it if necessary. \end{remark} We denote the \emph{critical infection rate} for survival by where $x\in V$ is chosen arbitrary.
-Note that by translation invariance it follows that $\theta(\lambda,\gamma,q,\{x\})=\theta(\lambda,\gamma,q,\{y\})$ for all $x,y\in V$.
-Furthermore, this together with the additivity of the infection process $\bfC$ implies that $\theta(\lambda,\gamma,q,C)>0$ for some $C\subset V$ with $0<|C|<\infty$ then this is true for all such sets.
-Thus, the definition of the critical rate $\lambda_c(\gamma,q)$ does not depend on the choice of the set of initially infected vertices as long as it is finite and non-empty.
+We denote the \emph{critical infection rate} for survival by where $x\in V$ is chosen arbitrary.
+Note that by translation invariance it follows that $\theta(\lambda,\{x\})=\theta(\lambda,\{y\})$ for all $x,y\in V$.
+Furthermore, this together with the additivity of the infection process $\bfC$ implies that $\theta(\lambda,C)>0$ for some $C\subset V$ with $0<|C|<\infty$ then this is true for all such sets.
+Thus, the definition of the critical rate $\lambda_c$ does not depend on the choice of the set of initially infected vertices as long as it is finite and non-empty.

-Furthermore, by standard methods and using the monotonicity of the system, see also Remark~\ref{BasicProperties}, we get the existence of the upper invariant law $\overline{\nu}= \overline{\nu}_{\lambda,q,\gamma}$, which is the weak limit of the process started with $(\bfC_0,\bfB_0)=(V,\cE)$.
-This is the largest invariant law according to the stochastic order, i.e. if $\nu$ is an invariant law of the CPDLP, then $\nu\preceq \overline{\nu}$, where "$\preceq$" denotes the stochastic order.
+Furthermore, by standard methods and using the monotonicity of the system, see also Remark~\ref{BasicProperties}, we get the existence of the upper invariant law $\overline{\nu}$, which is the weak limit of the process started with $(\bfC_0,\bfB_0)=(V,\cE)$.
+(Whenever relevant we will indicate the dependence of $\overline{\nu}$ on the parameters of the model with subscripts.)
+The upper invariant law is the largest invariant law according to the stochastic order, i.e. if $\nu$ is an invariant law of the CPDLP, then $\nu\preceq \overline{\nu}$, where "$\preceq$" denotes the stochastic order.
 Of course, there exists the trivial invariant law $\delta_{\emptyset}\otimes \pi$.
-This poses the question for which parameters $(\lambda,q,\gamma)$ it holds that $\overline{\nu}_{\lambda,q,\gamma}= \delta_{\emptyset}\otimes \pi$.
-Since it is not difficult to see that $\delta_{\emptyset}\otimes \pi$ is the smallest invariant law possible, this equality is equivalent to ergodicity of the system, i.e.~that there exists a unique invariant law which is the weak limit of the process.
+This poses the question for which parameters it holds that $\overline{\nu}=\delta_{\emptyset}\otimes \pi$.
+Since it is not difficult to see that $\delta_{\emptyset}\otimes \pi$ is the smallest invariant law possible, $\overline{\nu}=\delta_{\emptyset}\otimes \pi$ is equivalent to ergodicity of the system, i.e.~that there exists a unique invariant law which is the weak limit of the process.
 We define the critical infection rate for non-triviality of the upper invariant law by